theincondensable/practice-caveat-emptor/Readme.md

         public void setItem(Item item) {
             this.item = item;
         }
-    }
+    }`

 The item property allows navigation from a Bid to the related Item.
 This is an association with many-to-one
     multiplicity; users can make many bids for each item.
-Here is the Item class’s scaffolding code: public class Item {
+Here is the Item class’s scaffolding code:
+`    public class Item {
         private Set<Bid> bids = new HashSet<>();
         public Set<Bid> getBids() {
             return Collections.unmodifiableSet(bids);
         }
-    }
+    }`

-#4: Interfaces for Properties that are of Collections type:
+#4 - Interfaces for Properties that are of Collections type:
-JPA requires Interfaces like "Set", "List", "Collection" rather than Concrete implementations like "HashSet", for example.
+JPA requires Interfaces like `Set`, `List`, `Collection` rather than Concrete implementations like `HashSet`, for example.
-    for example, if you use "HashSet", not only allows the Application to avoid adding duplicate records,it also allows you to avoid any "NullPointerException" when someone is accessing the property of a new record.
+    for example, if you use `HashSet`, not only allows the Application to avoid adding duplicate records,it also allows you to avoid any `NullPointerException` when someone is accessing the property of a new record.

-#5: Bidirectional Links in Java does not look complicated, but it is:
+#5 - Bidirectional Links in Java does not look complicated, but it is:
 JPA does not manage Persistent associations.
 The whole thing is that when you are manipulating one side, the other side must be handled manually (by code).